-Visits will be conducted in accordance with Jail Rules and regulations and the Facility Access Policy with regards to Professional Visitors.
-All visits will be held in a Professional Visitation Booth.
+Visits will be conducted in accordance with jail rules and regulations.
+All visits will be held in a visitation booth.
 Visits may be cancelled due to emergencies, disciplinary reasons, or security concerns.
-Visits may also be limited in length due to the need for use of the Professional Visitation Booth by an attorney or medical professional.
-In such case, the Ombudsman will be given notice of the need for the booth and allowed a minimum of 5 minutes to conclude their visit.
+Visits may be conducted on Tuesday, Wednesday, and Thursday from 1000 to 1200 and 1300 to 1500 hours.